zlouis/2017_BFRSS_Analysis/README.md

 ## Guide

-`process3.jl` When running this file,
+1) It will create an output file to store extracted data, adjust the file output location accordingly<br>

-1) It will create an output file to store extracted data<br>
+2) Data values will be replaced with readable values and be pushed to Dataframe (df)<br>
-2) Data values will be replaced with human readable values and be pushed to Dataframe (df)<br>
+3) A copy of Rhode island and Maine extracted dataset are included in the repository<br>